micropython-IMU/micropython-mpu9x50/README.md

 This represents a vector in a 3D space which can be a magnetic field, an acceleration or a rotation rate.
 It has read-only x y and z properties which represent the vector's components relative to the vehicle containing the sensor.
-It supports cases where the sensor is mounted orthogonally to the vehicle coordinates: (sensor fusion)[https://github.com/peterhinch/micropython-fusion] assumes that the x axis corresponds to the front of the vehicle, y is left-right, and z is vertical.
+It supports cases where the sensor is mounted orthogonally to the vehicle coordinates: [sensor fusion module](https://github.com/micropython-IMU/micropython-fusion.git) assumes that the x axis corresponds to the front of the vehicle, y is left-right, and z is vertical.